 - When all meatballs are in the slow cooker (*see note for alternate cooking method), cover and cook on high for 1-2 hours or on low 3-4 hours until meat it cooked through (no longer pink).
 The cheese may start melting out of the meatballs, that's okay.

-- If desired, sprinkle with a bit of fresh chopped parsley or dried Italian seasoning for garnish and serve with your favorite marinara or alfredo sauce for dipping.
-Enjoy!
+- If desired, sprinkle with a bit of fresh chopped parsley or dried Italian seasoning for garnish.
+Serve with your favorite marinara or alfredo sauce for dipping.